 - Do volunteer work—helping others gives self-satisfaction

-17. Golden Rules for Preventing Stress
+12. Golden Rules for Preventing Stress

-17.2.
-Make your routine—time management reduces stress
+12.2 Make your routine – time management reduces stress

-19. Global Psychological Health Statistics
+13. Global Psychological Health Statistics

 Mental health disorders affect approximately 970 million people worldwide, according to the World Health Organization.
 By 2030, depression may become the most prevalent disease across the globe.
 Every year, around 800,000 people lose their lives to suicide, highlighting the urgent need for awareness and preventive care.
-According to WHO, 1 out of every 4 people experiences some form of psychological health issue in their lifetime.
+According to WHO, 1 out of every 4 people experiences some form of emotional health issue in their lifetime.

-21. How to Stay Mentally Healthy Every Day
+14. How to Stay Mentally Healthy Every Day

 - Start your day with gratitude